Best Practice Freshwater Management

 There are few measures that can overcome the adverse effects of damming or diverting a river.
 A dam will change part of the river into a still-water habitat.
 As a consequence, water temperatures and nutrient levels will often increase.
 This can promote the growth of aquatic weeds which can threaten native fish and invertebrates.
 Altering the natural flow and water level regime of the downstream river adversely affects aquatic ecosystems and riparian vegetation and habitat.
 Large storage dams can also have significant impacts on land-based plants and animals where their habitat is flooded.

 There are some mitigating measures which can lessen the adverse impacts of dams on aquatic habitat, native fish and recreational interests.
 The main measure is to release water on a regular basis to create variations in the flow of the water body.
 This is important for flushing the river and removing excess sediments and weeds.
-Mighty River Power has a regulatory requirement to release daily spills of water down the Aratiatia Rapids to meet recreational and tourism demands.
+Mercury has a regulatory requirement to release daily spills of water down the Aratiatia Rapids to meet recreational and tourism demands.

 If the construction of a dam or reservoir is likely to disrupt the movement of sediment, then a sediment sluicing facility should be incorporated into the structure.

 Some hydro lakes, such as Lake Benmore and Lake Hayes, are used for a diversity of activities including freshwater aquaculture, fishing, rowing and recreational boating, as well as for energy generation.
 Management therefore needs to balance the needs of these competing uses.

 The life cycle of most native freshwater fish means that they must migrate to and from the sea.
 Any structure built within a freshwater environment should therefore enable fish to move upstream to allow such migration to occur.
 Fish passes are commonly used in association with dams, although their effectiveness is uncertain.
 The design of such a pass depends on the local circumstances and the type of fish affected area.
 Some species, such as inanga, are non-climbing.